AlphaOmegaAK/ToDoCLI_RUST/README.md

 # Making a Todo CLI in Rust
 ---

 Had an urge to try and learn a bit of Rust as there's a great interest in the community to rewrite CLI programs to Rust.
-Also I wanted to create my own task management CLI application to fit in with my GUI-less workflow tailored to my liking.
+Also I wanted to create my own task management CLI application to better integrate with GUI/Mouse-less workflow.

 ---
-**To Do**
+## Progress

 #### Sprint 1

 * [x] Create New Project
-* [x] Collect CL Arguments into Vector
+* [x] Collect CLI Arguments into Vector
-* [] Store User Inputs
+* [x] Store User Inputs
 * [] Start with a List of Tasks
 * [] Create an Empty List
 * [] Seed List with Empty Data